Results of the 2015 Aged Care Approvals Round (ACAR)

 Home care places allocations

-A summary of outcomes from the 2014 ACAR including places made available, applications received, and places sought, by state/territory, by aged care planning region and by care type
+A summary of outcomes from the 2015 ACAR including places made available, applications received, and places sought, by state/territory, by aged care planning region and by care type.

-The information below provides a summary for the applicants that were not successful in attaining an allocation of home care or residential aged care places in the 2014 ACAR.
+The information below provides a summary for applicants that were not successful in attaining an allocation of home care places, residential aged care places or a capital grant in the 2015 ACAR.
 This feedback draws on the applications received by the Department and provides information on areas where less competitive applications could have been strengthened.

 - General feedback for applicants for home care places